NyanWhite/HyperMatrix/README.md

 Timing offsetters based on object timing are easier to use than manual input re-offsets, and also facilitate object-dependent Timing alignment without using osu!'s own object re-alignment tool in the event of >1ms deviations caused by incomplete timing divisions.

+BetterOffseter can now be used in three modes other than OSUMania mode, simply by modifying the version of the splitting function

+V1 Or V2
 ---

 - TimingReverser